awsdocs/amazon-rekognition-developer-guide/doc_source/images-s3.md

 }
 ```

 The following examples use various AWS SDKs and the AWS CLI to call `DetectLabels`\.
-For information about the `DetectLabels` operation response, see [DetectLabels Response](labels-detect-labels-image.md#detectlabels-response)\.
+For information about the `DetectLabels` operation response, see [DetectLabels response](labels-detect-labels-image.md#detectlabels-response)\.

 **To detect labels in an image**

 1. If you haven't already:

    1. Create or update an IAM user with `AmazonRekognitionFullAccess` and `AmazonS3ReadOnlyAccess` permissions\.
-For more information, see [Step 1: Set Up an AWS Account and Create an IAM User](setting-up.md#setting-up-iam)\.
+For more information, see [Step 1: Set up an AWS account and create an IAM user](setting-up.md#setting-up-iam)\.

    1. Install and configure the AWS CLI and the AWS SDKs\.
-For more information, see [Step 2: Set Up the AWS CLI and AWS SDKs](setup-awscli-sdk.md)\.
+For more information, see [Step 2: Set up the AWS CLI and AWS SDKs](setup-awscli-sdk.md)\.

 1. Upload an image that contains one or more objects—such as trees, houses, and boat—to your S3 bucket\.
 The image must be in *\.jpg* or *\.png* format\.